gchq/Palisade-readers/README.md

 filtering.
 This is used to set up a processing stream for the client's request.

 The process will retrieve the data as an input stream.
-It will then be deserialised into records where the rules are applied to filter the records.
+It will then be deserialised into records where the rules are applied to redact or mask the records.
 This is then re-serialised into an output stream.
 This output stream will be the data ready for the Data Service to provide to the client.